Skip to Main Content

 The promenade-facing hotel market in Nice has diversified considerably in recent years.
 The Anantara Plaza Nice brought international luxury brand management to a seafront address, while properties like Hôtel du Couvent and Maison Albar - Le Victoria have developed as design-led alternatives positioned slightly away from the waterfront.
 Hôtel La Pérouse, built into the rock of the Colline du Château at the eastern end of the bay, offers a categorically different architectural proposition: intimacy and elevation over the boulevard's horizontal energy.

 Le Méridien sits in a tier defined by scale and seafront presence rather than boutique distinction.
-As a Marriott International brand, it operates with the booking infrastructure, loyalty programme integration, and service consistency that international frequent travellers expect from that group.
+As a hotel, it offers the booking infrastructure and service consistency that international frequent travellers expect.
 This is a relevant distinction for a city that draws both leisure travellers on extended Riviera itineraries and business guests attending events at the Palais des Congrès Acropolis, located within walking distance of the hotel.
 The Marriott Bonvoy programme makes this property straightforwardly bookable on points for loyalty holders, a practical factor that the smaller independent hotels on the boulevard cannot offer.

 The Riviera Context